-5.22 Table 5.1 shows that, with the exception of the site allocation atSEM001 - Apleyhead Junction, Worksop (Policy 9), the site allocations in the Local Plan are unlikely to be important in maintaining the integrity of the bird populations at Sherwood Forest ppSPA.
-However, a conclusion of no adverse effects on integrity (AEoI) cannot be reached for the Apleyhead Junction on this basis alone, as summarised below:

-- Site SEM001 - Apleyhead Junction, Worksop (Policy 9) supports suitable off-site winter foraging habitat for woodlark within arable fields.
+- 5.21 Table 5.1 shows that, with the exception of the site allocation at SEM1 Apleyhead Junction (Policy 9), the site allocations in the Local Plan are unlikely to be important in maintaining the integrity of the bird populations at Sherwood Forest ppSPA.
+However, a conclusion of no adverse effects on integrity (AEoI) cannot be reached for the Apleyhead Junction on this basis alone, as summarised below: - Site SEM1 Apleyhead Junction (Policy 9) supports suitable off-site winter foraging habitat for woodlark within arable fields.
 This site on its own is unlikely to be important in contributing to the maintenance of the populations of this species.
 However, in-combination and/or cumulatively, this site could be of greater importance for supporting woodlark.
 Therefore, further site level assessment and/or targeted surveys are required to inform any avoidance and/or mitigation measures at the project level.
-This is considered highly precautionary because the loss of such land could be mitigated through the provision and/or enhancement of alternative land either within the site allocations or with off-site habitat creation and/or mitigation. - Site SEM001 Apleyhead Junction, Worksop (Policy 9)supports suitable off-site foraging habitat for nightjar along treelines and in areas of woodland.
+This is considered highly precautionary because the loss of such land could be mitigated through the provision and/or enhancement of alternative land either within the site allocations or with off-site habitat creation and/or mitigation. - Site SEM1 Apleyhead Junction (Policy 9) supports suitable off-site foraging habitat for nightjar along treelines and in areas of woodland.
 This site on its own is unlikely to be important in contributing to the maintenance of the populations of this species.
 However, in-combination and/or cumulatively, this site could be of greater importance for supporting nightjar.
 This is considered highly precautionary because the loss of such land could be mitigated through the provision and/or enhancement of alternative land either within the site allocations or off-site habitat creation and/or mitigation.
-Furthermore, sensitive scheme design at the project level would be expected to be capable to protecting any existing linear ecological corridors and significantly increasing the extent of optimal foraging habitat within the allocations.

-5.23 As recommended through previous HRA reports, Policy 9: Site SEM001 - Apleyhead Junction in the (Publication) version of the Local Plan as updated by the Publication Version Addendum January 2022 and the Publication Version Second Addendum includes a requirement for project-level HRA for these sites, including wintering bird surveys, in order to ensure no adverse effects on the ppSPA.
+Furthermore, sensitive scheme design at the project level would be expected to be capable to protecting any existing linear ecological corridors and significantly increasing the extent of optimal foraging habitat within the allocations. - 5.22 As recommended through previous HRA reports, Policy 9: Site SEM1 Apleyhead Junction in the submitted Bassetlaw Local Plan as proposed to be modified includes a requirement for project-level HRA for these sites, including wintering bird surveys, in order to ensure no adverse effects on the ppSPA.

-Subject to further survey work in respect of wintering woodlark and/or the agreement of mitigation measures with Natural England through the project-level HRAs now required in the relevant site allocation policies, it can be concluded that the Local Plan would not lead to AEol on Sherwood Forest ppSPA in relation to loss of off-site foraging habitat for woodlark and nightjar.
+Subject to further survey work in respect of wintering woodlark and/or the agreement of mitigation measures with Natural England through the project-level HRAs now required in the relevant site allocation policies, it can be concluded that the Local Plan would not lead to AEoI on Sherwood Forest ppSPA in relation to loss of off-site foraging habitat for woodlark and nightjar.